Kyurisn/A-Testable-Information-Based-Model-of-Reality-A-unified-framework-connecting-quantum-mechanics-entr/README.md

-# A Testable Information-Based Model of Reality
+Gravity-Dependent Decoherence: A Testable Model
+An information-based framework connecting quantum mechanics, entropy, and gravity

 ## 📄 Paper